katyryan/katyryan/README.md

 ### Hi there 👋
 - My name is Kate Ryan.
-My pronouns are she/her/hers.
+I support Mike Hanley (Chief Security Officer and SVP of Engineering) at GitHub.
-- I live in San Francisco.
+- I live in San Francisco and my pronouns are she/her/hers.
 - Outside of work, I like to spend time with family, cook, read, write, swim, and hike.